guanzd88/research-homepage/docs/papers/risk_measure.md

    Given title:
    {given_title}

----
+# Appendix C:Process Description: The Information Entropy of Acquisition Report: a ChatGPT-based Measure

-## 2. Risk Text Extraction (From M&A Announcements)
+## 1. Risk Text Extraction (From M&A Announcements)

-Secondly, this prompt is used to extract risk text from M&A announcements:
+This prompt is used to extract risk text from M&A announcements:

 You are tasked with performing the following actions on the given text: